SY41 Active Attacker Policy

-The Assistant Vice President for Police and Public Safety or designee will also immediately notify University Relations/Public Information so that factual information can begin to be disseminated.
+The Associate Vice President for Police and Public Safety or designee will also immediately notify Strategic Communications/University Public Relations so that factual information can begin to be disseminated.

 With the advent of social media and its ability to push out information faster than University personnel can react, it is imperative that official information from the University begin to flow outward as quickly as possible to attempt to stop any rumors or misinformation from spreading.